HL7-DaVinci/CDS-Library/CQLCookbook.md

 ```

 ### G) Define Statement
-The basic unit of logic within a library, a define statement introduces a named expression that can be referenced within tbe library, or by other libraries.
+The basic unit of logic within a library, a define statement introduces a named expression that can be referenced within the library, or by other libraries.
-This can operate like a variable of like a function
+This can operate like a query or like a function:
 ```sql
 define RelevantDiagnoses:
   CodesFromConditions(Confirmed(ActiveOrRecurring([Condition: "Home Oxygen Therapy Qualifying Conditions"])))